Frequently Asked Questions

 Do I have to sell my book?

-No, as self-published books are written for many reasons, it is entirely your choice whether to sell your work publicly, or keep it for private purposes only.
+No. As self-published books are written for many reasons, it is entirely your choice whether to sell your work publicly, or retain it for private use only.

 Can you explain copyright to me?

-New Zealand is party to international copyright law that covers most Western nations and many others as well.
+New Zealand is party to international copyright law that covers most Western nations as well as many others.
 Under this copyright law anything that is written on paper or recorded on a computer is automatically deemed to be the copyright of the author (unless you sell or assign it).
 There is no need to apply for this recognition as is the case with a patents or trademarks.
-In general, it is only the words that are protected, in the order they were written, not the ideas contained within those words (though in some cases these are also protected too).
+In general, it is only the words that are protected in the order they were written, not the ideas contained within those words (though in some cases these are also protected).

 If you are in doubt about your ability to prove that you wrote the words first, you may either lodge a copy with your lawyer or bank, getting it date stamped, or you can send yourself a registered letter containing a copy.
 Ensure that it is clearly date stamped at posting and don’t open it when you receive it.

-If you wish to quote from another person’s work in your own work, it is normally wise to get their permission to do so.
+If you wish to quote from another person’s work in your own, it is normally wise to get their permission to do so.
 Copyright law does allow for brief quotes that are properly referenced to be used (in academic works, for example) but only for certain purposes and not if they reveal key material from the document that the author may not have wanted revealed in such a manner.
-If in doubt always seek permission.
+If in doubt, always seek permission.

-Pictures, photographs and words delivered by interview, if quoted, are also the subject of copyright, and if you are using any in your book, be sure you have the rights fully established.
+Pictures, photographs, and words delivered by interview, if quoted, are also the subject of copyright, and if you are using any in your book, be sure you have the rights fully established.
 Legal proceedings can be VERY costly.
-Keep copies of any agreements to use work that you arrange, signed by the originator of the work (or their legal assignee).
+Keep copies of any agreements you have arranged to use work signed by the originator of the work (or their legal assignee).
 See www.copyright.co.nz to clarify any further questions.

 Do I need a barcode and ISBN for my work?

-It’s easy to apply online for your ISBN number at the National Library of New Zealand website.
+It’s easy to apply online for your ISBN at the National Library of New Zealand website.

 Do I set my own price for my book?

 For example: If you print 50 books at a print cost of $10 each and your design cost was $400, the total unit cost per book would be $18.
-Therefore you would need to sell your book for more than $18 each to cover your costs and make a profit.
+Therefore, you would need to sell your books for more than $18 each to cover your costs and make a profit.

-If you offered a wholesaler a discount of 30% on your RRP of $30 it would leave you with $3 profit per book.
+If you offered a wholesaler a discount of 30% on your RRP of $30, this would leave you with $3 profit per book.

 How much will it cost for my book to be printed?

-If you’re not certain but want an indication, give us an estimate and we’ll give you a quote based on that.
+If you’re not certain but need an indication, simply give us an estimate and we can give you a quote based on that.
 This should tell you if the project is viable.
 Once the specification of the book is confirmed we will amend the quote so you know exactly how much it will cost to print.

 What sorts of paper can I use?